paultopia/casebook-14amend/working-copy.md

 The effect of the interaction of individual interests with established constitutional guarantees upon the degree of care exercised by this Court in reviewing state discrimination affecting such interests is amply illustrated by our decision last Term in Eisenstadt v.
 BairdIn Baird, the Court struck down as violative of the Equal Protection Clause a state statute which denied unmarried persons access to contraceptive devices on the same basis as married persons.
 The Court purported to test the statute under its traditional standard whether there is some rational basis for the discrimination effected.
 S.Ct.—1035.
 In the context of commercial regulation, the Court has indicated that the Equal Protection Clause 'is offended only if the classification rests on grounds wholly irrelevant to the achievement of the State's objective.'
 See, e.g., McGowan v.
 Maryland,  ; Kotch v.
 Board of River Port Pilot Comm'rs, And this lenient standard is further weighted in the State's favor by the fact that '(a) statutory discrimination will not be set aside if any state of facts reasonably may be conceived (by the Court) to justify it.'
 McGowan v.
 MarylandBut in Baird the Court clearly did not adhere to these highly tolerant standards of traditional rational review.
 For although there were conceivable state interests intended to be advanced by the statute—e.g., deterrence of premarital sexual activity and regulation of the dissemination of potentially dangerous articles—the Court was not prepared to accept these interests on their face, but instead proceeded to test their substantiality by independent analysis.
 See 405 U.S.S.Ct.—1039.
 Such close scrutiny of the State's interests was hardly characteristic of the deference shown state classifications in the context of economic interests.
 See, e.g., Goesaert v.
 Cleary; Kotch v.
 Board of River Port Pilot Comm'rs.
 Yet I think the Court's action was entirely appropriate, for access to and use of contraceptives bears a close relationship to the individual's constitutional right of privacy.
 See 405 U.S. 454; S.Ct.
 1038—1039; —1044 (White, J., concurring in result).
 See also Roe v.
 WadeS.Ct.—727.

 A similar process of analysis with respect to the invidiousness of the basis on which a particular classification is drawn has also influenced the Court as to the appropriate degree of scrutiny to to accorded any particular case.
 The highly suspect character of classifications based on race, nationality, or alienage is well established.
 The reasons why such classifications call for close judicial scrutiny are manifold.
 Certain racial and ethnic groups have frequently been recognized as 'discrete and insular minorities' who are relatively powerless to protect their interests in the political process.
-See Graham v.
-Richardson, 91 S.Ct.; United States v.
-Carolene Products Co.—153, n.
-4, 783—784, Moreover, race, nationality, or alienage is "in most circumstances irrelevant' to any constitutionally acceptable legislative purpose, Kiyoshi Hirabayashi v.
-United States, .'
-McLaughlin v.
-Florida, Instead, lines drawn on such bases are frequently the reflection of historic prejudices rather than legislative rationality.
+Moreover, race, nationality, or alienage is "in most circumstances irrelevant' to any constitutionally acceptable legislative purpose, Kiyoshi Hirabayashi v.
+United States, McLaughlin v.
+Florida.
+Instead, lines drawn on such bases are frequently the reflection of historic prejudices rather than legislative rationality.
 It may be that all of these considerations, which make for particular judicial solicitude in the face of discrimination on the basis of race, nationality, or alienage, do not coalesce—or at least not to the same degree—in other forms of discrimination.
 Nevertheless, these considerations have undoubtedly influenced the care with which the Court has scrutinized other forms of discrimination.

 In James v.
-Strangethe Court held unconstitutional a state statute which provided for recoupment from indigent convicts of legal defense fees paid by the State.
+Strange the Court held unconstitutional a state statute which provided for recoupment from indigent convicts of legal defense fees paid by the State.
 The Court found that the statute impermissibly differentiated between indigent criminals in debt to the State and civil judgment debtors, since criminal debtors were denied various protective exemptions afforded civil judgment debtors  The Court suggested that in reviewing the statute under the Equal Protection Clause, it was merely applying the traditional requirement that there be "some rationality" in the line drawn between the different types of debtors.
 Yet it then proceeded to scrutinize the statute with less than traditional deference and restraint.
 Thus, the Court recognized 'that state recoupment statutes may betoken legitimate state interests' in recovering expenses and discouraging fraud.
 Nevertheless, Mr. Justice Powell, speaking for the Court, concluded that

 'these interests are not thwarted by requiring more even treatment of indigent criminal defendants with other classes of debtors to whom the statute itself repeatedly makes reference.
 State recoupment laws, notwithstanding the state interests they may serve, need not blight in such discriminatory fashion the hopes of indigents for self sufficiency and self respect.'